 Eviction is a little different everywhere, and your property manager will know the legal actions to take to avoid common eviction mistakes and provide your lawyers with everything they need to get it done.
 And if they guarantee their work, they should pay for any court fees along the way.

 Property management can help you stick to the letter of the law every step of the way.
 That includes inspecting a property for ADA compliance and making sure it’s up to the local safety codes.
 A single lawsuit can easily cost you tens of thousands of dollars, if not more.
 If your property manager can help you avoid even one of these lawsuits, they’ve more than made up for the cost of hiring them.

 Local laws regulate everything from the way the plumbing has to be done to the amount of money you’re allowed to charge for rent.
 And no matter how much you research everything, it’s easy for newbies to miss something.
 Real estate experts are familiar with local laws and up to date on any recent changes to the law that you might miss.

 Professional Property Management Done Right

 So, why hire a property management company?
 At Great Jones, our team is prepared to handle all the hassles of renting to tenants.
-We’re on the ground for move-in and move-out inspections, finding the most qualified tenants for your listing, dealing with maintenance.
+Whether it’s property management in Tampa, FL or Austin, TX, we’re on the ground for move-in and move-out inspections, finding the most qualified tenants for your listing, dealing with maintenance.
 In the meantime, you can use your extra time to reinvest your income and expand your portfolio so you can work your way towards financial independence and retire sooner.
 And we’re more than happy to help you with that, too.